 First, you need to find a good piercer to do your tongue piercing.
 Preferably, find an establishment that comes highly recommended by your pierced pals and that has a good reputation in your community.
 If you can't get a referral for a skilled piercer, reference the Association of Professional Piercers' database.

 The cost of a tongue piercing depends on the shop and the location.
 Tongue piercing prices may be higher in metropolitan areas, but it's often easier to find a reputable piercer in a city than in a rural area.
-At The Studio at Painful Pleasures, a tongue piercing currently costs $50.
-You may pay more for a special tongue ring or multiple tongue piercings done simultaneously.
+Additionally, you may pay more for a special tongue ring or multiple tongue piercings done simultaneously.

 Once you pick out your jewelry and your piercer confirms that the tongue barbell is long enough to account for any swelling you experience after being pierced, s/he will autoclave the jewelry to sterilize it and prepare a sterile field, laying out the clamps, needle, and other tools needed to pierce your tongue.
 You may be given a special mouthwash to cleanse your mouth before the piercing is done.
 Your piercer will then determine the best placement for your tongue ring, and may then clamp your tongue before piercing it with a hollow needle that allows the jewelry to be pulled through easily with little additional discomfort to you.
 S/he will then screw on the bottom ball, and your piercing should be done!
 You may find the length of the barbell a bit uncomfortable at first, primarily due to its length.
 Once the swelling has subsided, you may see your piercer again to have your jewelry changed out for a shorter barbell that will be more comfortable to wear on an ongoing basis.